hrissan/crablib/README.md

 When crab is implemented over boost::asio or windows overlapped IO, which do not allow to immediately cancel asynchronous operation, crab uses `trampolines` with pointer to original object, owned by both object and pending asynchronous operations (see `network_win.hxx`, for example).
 If object is destroyed, pointer in trampoline is set to nullptr, then when the last synchronous operation eventually completes, trampoline is also destroyed.

-Trampolines use primitive `unique_ptr`, not more complex `shared_ptr`.
+Trampolines use simple and fast `unique_ptr`, not slow (due to `atomic` counter) `shared_ptr`.
 Runloop waits for all trampolines to be destroyed in its destructor, so there is no memory leaks if runloop itself is destroyed before operations are completed.

 # on design of callbacks